farzadtara/simple-event-manager/README.md

 const count = emitter.listenerCount("dataReceived");
 console.log(count); // Output the number of listeners for the "dataReceived" event

+const hasListeners = emitter.hasListeners("dataReceived");
+console.log(hasListeners); // Output true if there are listeners for the "dataReceived" event

 emitter.removeListener("dataReceived", specificListener); // Remove the specific listener emitter.emit("dataReceived", "Hello again", Date.now()); // This will not trigger the specific listener